 2021, Mon, Dec 13 -Daytona Road -90 minutes

 Start practicing now and we will see you on track! (virtually of course)

 Let’s make the Porsche Owners Club Virtual Club Racing at its Best!

-To sign up, please follow the link to the iRacing League and request acceptance.
-In your request please include your email address and past racing experience, if any.
+To sign up, please sign up on MSReg and then click, iRacing League and request acceptance.
+In your request please include your email address and member number, if available.